 This type of "practice" is also called – a waste of time!
 It is time wasted because I didn’t have a purpose for which I was practicing.
 Purpose creates direction.
 Direction is fundamental because it provides the quickest way to the destination.
 Essentially, no direction means no destination.

-To discover your destination the question(s) you have to ask is: Where do I want to go or What do I want to achieve with my drumming – ultimately, what is my destination?
+To discover your destination the question(s) you must ask: Where do I want to go or What do I want to achieve with my drumming – ultimately, what is my destination?
 Ask yourself: Do I want to be a drummer who specializes in a specific style?
 Do I want to be able to play my favorite song(s)?
 Is there a specific band or artist I want to play with?
 Do I want to be a touring musician?
-What skills do I need to have to be an effective teacher?
+What skills do I need to be an effective teacher?
 The list goes on, but these are the type of questions that will help narrow your focus and allow you to organize your practice more effectively.

 As an anecdote, let me share this “purpose-driven” experience I had with Paul Gilbert when I recorded his “Silence Followed by a Deafening Roar” album .

-The writing and demo process was very productive because it was very focused.
-I would teach at Musicians Institute during the day and then at night I would go to Paul’s house/studio and he would play me what he had written that day.
-I would go to his Roland V-drum kit and come up with drum parts that I thought would work with those ideas and he would give me the thumbs up or thumbs down.
+The writing and demo process was very productive because it was extremely focused.
+I would teach at Musicians Institute during the day and then at night I would go to Paul’s house/studio, and he would play for me the things he had written that day.
+I would go to his Roland V-drum kit and produce drum parts that I thought would work with those ideas and he would give me the thumbs up or thumbs down.

-This routine continued for about a month until all of the demos were complete, then we went in to the studio to record the “real” drum tracks.
-By the time I had gotten to the studio, Paul was already finished with his final guitar and I was already quite familiar with the songs because of our extensive and focused demo process.
-This made recording the drums much more defined and absolute.
+This routine continued for about a month until all the demos were finished, and then we went into the studio to record the final drum tracks.
+By the time I arrived, Paul had already completed his guitar parts, and I knew the songs well from our focused demo process.
+That made recording the drums much clearer and more deliberate.

 This is “Eudaimonia Overture” – one of my favorite songs from that record.
 The non-repeating sections, the uplifting melodies and the crazy classical section at the end always made playing this song a fulfilling experience.